Getting around Basel - convenient, safe and environmentally friendly

 On top of this, Basel is an excellent town for cyclists.
 Thanks to short distances and an extensive network of bicycle lanes, the inhabitants of Basel use the bikes for a large part of their transport needs.

-Basel’s mostly car-free centre of town (implemented as of 2014), comprehensive 30 km/h zones in residential areas and over 60 shared zones (i.e. traffic-calmed zones where pedestrians have right of way) allow visitors to enjoy and explore the city safely on foot.
+Basel’s mostly car-free centre of town, comprehensive 30 km/h zones in residential areas and over 90 shared zones (i.e. traffic-calmed zones where pedestrians have right of way) allow visitors to enjoy and explore the city safely on foot.

 The Canton manages traffic in Basel on the basis of sound urban planning and environmental principles.
 Harmonious and fair coexistence of all traffic participants and unobstructed access are relevant factors in this context.